Kenta Tanaka

-Kenta Tanaka (田中 健太, Tanaka Kenta) is a Japanese field hockey player who plays for Dutch club HGC and the Japan national field hockey team as a forward.
+Kenta Tanaka (田中 健太, Tanaka Kenta) is a Japanese former field hockey player who played as a forward.

 International career

 He was a part of the Japan squad which won the gold medal at the 2018 Asian Games.
 He was named the Player of the Tournament at the 2021 Men's Asian Champions Trophy where they won the silver medal.

 Club career

 Before the 2018 Asian Games he played club hockey for Japanese club Minoshima Club.
 After those Asian Games he joined Dutch club HGC.